iamwebdev/toll_plaza_simulation/README.md

 - Select Normal or VIP Vehicle type for putting vehicles in separated lanes

-Raise a issue if you have any problem in running this app.
+Raise issue if you have any problem in running this app.